ShubhamS32/Mobile3-Notes/androidNotes/Sample-Project/README.md

 	* Write a device controller class.
 (DeviceControlActivity.java)
 	* Write a service class.
 (BluetoothLeService.java)
 	* Write a class to store the Gatt attribute values.
 (SampleGattAttributes.java)

+###Social Login Demo
+* This project support login for facebook , twitter and google plus.
+* To make this code fully functional you need to make few changes.

+For Facebook :
+You need to add new API key to the string.xml file.
+This key you have to generate from the developers.facebook.com site.

+For Twitter :
+You need to add the consumer key and consumer secret key in the TwitterClass.java file.
+Again you need to generate the twitter key from the Twitter website.

+For Google+ :
+You don’t need to add any thing in the code but you must get the certificate from the google website by registering your application.